d2l-ai/d2l-en/chapter_computational-performance/async-computation.md

 ## Exercises

 1. We mentioned above that using asynchronous computation can reduce the total amount of time needed to perform $1000$ computations to $t_1 + 1000 t_2 + t_3$.
 Why do we have to assume $1000 t_2 > 999 t_1$ here?
 1. How would you need to modify the training loop if you wanted to have an overlap of one minibatch each?
-I.e. if you wanted to ensure that batch $b_t$ finishes before batch $b_{t+2}$ commences?
+I.e., if you wanted to ensure that batch $b_t$ finishes before batch $b_{t+2}$ commences?
 1. What might happen if we want to execute code on CPUs and GPUs simultaneously?
 Should you still insist on synchronizing after every minibatch has been issued?
 1. Measure the difference between `waitall` and `wait_to_read`.
 Hint - perform a number of instructions and synchronize for an intermediate result.